huggingface/blog/object-detection-leaderboard.md

 ### How to pick the best model based on the metrics?

-Selecting an appropriate metric to evaluate and compare object detectors takes into account several factors.
-The primary considerations include the purpose of the application and the characteristics of the dataset used to train and evaluate the models.
+Selecting an appropriate metric to evaluate and compare object detectors considers several factors.
+The primary considerations include the application's purpose and the dataset's characteristics used to train and evaluate the models.

 For general performance, **AP (AP@[.5:.05:.95])** is a good choice if you want an all-rounded model across different IoU thresholds, without a hard requirement on the localization of the detected objects.